- Ph.D., 2007 University of California, Riverside

 I grew up fascinated with other cultures and nature so I suppose it was inevitable that I would eventually become a cultural anthropologist.
 Yet, I initially began my B.S. in Biomedical Sciences, intending to become a surgeon.
 During volunteering in a hospice program for terminally ill women with no surviving family, I realized I was much more interested in my patients' stories and the impact of social systems on the human experience than I was in my patients as medical cases.
 I found anthropology to offer the most compelling union of social and natural sciences, and eventually received my doctorate from University of California Riverside in 2007.

-I am a cultural anthropologist specializing in applied cognitive anthropology, working on issues in political ecology and ethnoecology, medical anthropology, and the anthropology of religion.
-I am interested in understanding the relationships between cognition, emotion, and decision-making; the construction of identity, place, and community; and the way cultural knowledge systems interact with policy and large-scale systems to impact human behavior.
+As an applied anthropologist, my research primarily focuses on using anthropological approaches, theories, and methods to work toward solving environmental problems and related issues in human well-being and health.
+More specifically, my research is in the application of cognitive anthropology (decision-making studies, cultural model theory, ethnoscience) to critical policy and systems studies.
+I am interested in the relationships between cultural knowledge systems, identity and community, and behavior.
 My research has focused on the political ecology of the American West and the medical anthropology of minority religious traditions in the United States.
-In addition to my academic work, I have worked as an applied anthropologist in program design, evaluation, and fund development.
+In addition to my academic work, I have worked as a practicing anthropologist in program design, evaluation, and fund development.
 When not working, I can be found riding my horses, hiking, and creating visual art.